Kinkio/Exercise/README.md

 Small exercise, projects and templets

 This repo is for all small test exercise or other small fun projects i'm working on.
-Nothing much just fun : coffee:
+Nothing much just fun :coffee: